Ice cream trucks finally legal in Colorado city after 65 years: Why were they banned?

 “We just couldn’t believe it,” said Zvonek.

 Shocked by the initial ban, it was Zvonek’s goal to have it repealed by the busy Fourth of July holiday weekend.
-He succeeded: The new ordinance were passed unanimously on the first reading.
+He succeeded: The new ordinance was passed unanimously on the first reading.

 Kids sprint the streets to meet the ice cream truck